 1. Don’t panic

-Let us start with the infinite wisdom of Hitchhiker’s Guide to the Galaxy:
+You can never go wrong with the infinite wisdom of Hitchhiker’s Guide to the Galaxy:

 DON’T PANIC.
 YOU ARE FINE AND EVERYTHING IS OKAY.

-Also, contrary to what you may have heard, there have been zero reported cannabis overdose deaths in the history of ever, so despite how freaked out you may feel or how sweaty you get, you won’t expire from excessive consumption.
+We must reiterate that, contrary to what you may have heard, there have been zero reported cannabis overdose deaths in the history of ever, so despite how freaked out you may feel or how sweaty you get, you won’t expire from excessive consumption.

 Don’t take that on as a challenge, just keep in mind that if you accidentally overdo it, you’ll be OK in a while.